ellenaua/technical-articles/code-review-checklist.md

 # Code Review Checklist

+**Pull requests are welcome!**

 This is a checklist I created for Waverley Software and we published it [on our website](https://waverleysoftware.com/blog/code-review-best-practices/)

-During code review, you should pay attention to all these aspects.
+During code review, you should pay attention to all these aspects (click on the link to see details)  :

 - [ ] [Architecture and design](#architecture-and-design)
 - [ ] [Code Readability](#code-readability)